 As life returns to the relics of normal, my work is blossoming in change.
 More people are visiting, volunteers are returning, and my outfits include more pants than sweatpants.

-The visitors were consistently arriving even during the depths of the pandemic.
-But, I had yet to meet the delightful humans called volunteers.
-I have worked in a few establishments with an abundant crew of retirees, but this is the first where I work right alongside these hardy mortals for 4 hours.
+The visitors were consistently arriving even during the depths of the pandemic, but I had yet to meet the delightful humans called volunteers.
+I have worked at a few establishments with an abundant crew of retirees, but this is the first where I work right alongside these hardy mortals for 4 hours.

 At the prime age of 35, I still have hesitations of an anxious teenager: Are they nice?
 Will I like them?
 And more importantly, will they like me?

 Like a perky new kid who finds her people on day one, the volunteers have been delightful, hilarious, and 100% sassy.
 Their wisdom, experience, and playful personalities have improved my time at the customer service desk.

 I’m half their age, but I am more like them than many of my middle-aged peers with my voracious love of books, food, and feisty exchanges with unsuspecting humans who take the bait.

 I’m an old soul.
 A statement that soothes, as much as it surprises.

 The more time I spend with them, the more I realize they are supplying valuable life lessons and I have been eagerly gulping from their fountain of youth.

 I have named this hardy crew – centenarian candidates (the youngest is 71 and the oldest is 92).

 Centenarians (age 100+ years) markedly delay disability towards the end of their very long lives, at an average age of ~93 years (that’s 33 years beyond the age of 60!).
 We regard these individuals as wonderful models of aging well.Boston Medical Center